 The contact for the group is Jackie Brett 07580 340 014.

-The Craft, Knit Aid and Patchwork groups are merging .
-They will meet at Rumbletums, Kimberley on the 2nd Wednesday from 1.00 – 2.30 pm and the 3rd Thursday from 10.00 am – 12.00 noon.
+The Craft, Knit Aid and Patchwork groups have merged .
+The group meet at Rumbletums, Kimberley on the 2nd Wednesday from 1.00 – 2.30 pm and the 3rd Thursday from 10.00 am – 12.00 noon.

 Previously the groups have had trips out to local factories – David Nieper, John Smedley and G H Hurt & Son’s, Chilwell – which have given a fascinating insight into the success of textile manufacturing in the local area – see below.